cpina/push-to-another-repository-example/main.md

 ---
-title: "Test with Pandoc2"
+title: "Test with Pandoc using Github Actions"
 ---

-# Hello2
+# Hello
-This is the first test second part, third part.

-Good morning, good are you?

-Now it's the afternoon

-Time!!
+This repository is an example on how to use a Github Action.